PaulStaniewski/Canasta/README.md

 One of my first projects in the "From zero to hero" course from udemy.
 Canasta - card game.

 In the course it was BlackJack, but I thought I would learn more from this example.
+The project was to introduce us to object-oriented design.